fhellwig/pkgconfig/README.md

 ```

 If `NODE_ENV` were not set in this case, then the following configuration file
-is merged with the master configuration file.
+is merged with the default configuration file.

 ```no-highlight
 /etc/myapp.js